RedTrioVirus/HitboxClass/README.md

 # HitboxClass
 An incredibly easy yet powerful OOP-based hitbox module for Roblox.
+Completely type-checked to allow easy implementation and use.

 # How to Set Up
 First, drag the HitboxClass module into your desired place in ReplicatedStorage.